keboola/sklik-extractor/README.md

 ## Example

-Let'say we want to download daily stats for campaigns.
+Let's say we want to download daily stats for campaigns.
 The report will look like this:
 - name: `report1`
 - resource: `campaigns`
 - restrictionFilter: `{ "dateFrom": "2018-07-01", "dateTo": "2018-07-03" }`